What is income protection insurance?

 Activities of daily living

-Some older income protection policies use a method called 'activities of daily living', which include your ability to do basic things like showering, getting dressed, using the toilet.
+Some older income protection policies use a method called 'activities of daily living' - otherwise known as 'work tasks'.

-This is not a simple one!
-Historically, one of the main issues with IP payouts was how the insurer defined your inability to work.
-One fairly common method was 'activities of daily living' which included very basic things like showering, getting dressed, using the toilet, brushing your teeth, or walking, climbing stairs and getting in and out of a car.
+These tasks are generally very basic - for example showering, getting dressed, using the toilet, brushing your teeth, or walking, climbing stairs and getting in and out of a car.

-If you were unable to do, for example, three of these things, your income protection policy would pay out.
+If you were unable to do, for example, three of these things, the policy will pay out.

-These types of policies tend to be cheaper but aren't very good.
+These types of policies tend to be cheaper but aren't recommended.
 You might be so ill that you cannot work, but can still walk, lift and write, and an insurer may turn down your claim, arguing that you could do some type of job.